zulip/zulip/docs/subsystems/html-css.md

 ### Primary build process

-Most of the existing JS in Zulip is written in [IIFE](https://www.google.com/#q=iife)-wrapped modules, one per file in the `static/js` directory.
-We will over time migrate these to Typescript modules.
+Zulip's frontend is primarily JavaScript in the `static/js` directory;
+we are working on migrating these to Typescript modules.
 Stylesheets are written in the Sass extension of CSS (with the scss syntax), they are converted from plain CSS and we have yet to take full advantage of the features Sass offers.
 We use Webpack to transpile and build JS and CSS bundles that the browser can understand, one for each entry points specifed in `tools/webpack.assets.json`; source maps are generated in the process for better debugging experience.

 In development mode, bundles are built and served on the fly using webpack-dev-server with live reloading.
 In production mode (and when creating a